schmittnieto/schmittnieto.github.io/_posts/2025-03-01-azure-local-redundancy.md

   <img src="/assets/img/post/2025-03-01-azure-local-redundancy/4nodesSwitchless.png" alt="Four-node switchless design" style="border: 2px solid grey;">
 </a>

 In the image, each node has two connections to its neighbors, using six total network ports exclusively for storage.
 Because most network cards have two ports, you wouldn’t want to use both ports on a single NIC card to connect to the same node.
 If that NIC card fails, you’d lose the connection to the node entirely.
-Additionally, note that you can’t easily expand beyond two nodes in a “switchless” scenario—the only supported move is from a single node to a two-node cluster.
+Additionally, note that you can’t easily expand beyond two nodes in a “switchless” scenario, the only supported move is from a single node to a two-node cluster.
 Anything above two nodes requires a switch, as explained [here](https://learn.microsoft.com/en-us/azure/azure-local/manage/add-server?view=azloc-24112).

 ##### Multi-Location or Rack Aware

-After deciding how many switches to use, you also need to determine how many physical “locations” your cluster needs—e.g., is it all in one data center room, or multiple?
+After deciding how many switches to use, you also need to determine how many physical “locations” your cluster needs, e.g., is it all in one data center room, or multiple?
 Those familiar with the product already know this, but newcomers might be surprised to learn that **Azure Local (starting 23H2) doesn’t support stretch clusters**, meaning nodes should theoretically be in the same rack.
 I’ll mention a new way to set up Azure Local for two locations (really just two rooms in the same building) called **Rack Aware Cluster**.

 In previous versions, you could configure a so-called **stretch cluster** for two sites, provided your round-trip latency didn’t exceed 5 ms (see [Microsoft docs](https://learn.microsoft.com/en-us/azure/architecture/hybrid/azure-local-dr#use-stretched-clusters-to-implement-automated-disaster-recovery-for-virtualized-workloads-and-file-shares-hosted-on-azure-local)).
 However, that’s now invalid because Azure Local 23H2 includes new cluster management elements (like **Azure ARC Resource Bridge**) that don’t support stretch clustering.
 In my opinion, there’s also no real need to expand clusters this way because Azure Local is more of an **Edge Datacenter** solution, not a typical “full” data center approach.
 If you want balanced infrastructure across two sites, **Windows Server 2025** might be a better option, or you could split Azure Local into two separate clusters.